 California has a rich history in shellfish aquaculture dating back to the 1860s.
 Currently, aquaculture facilities that produce food products are located up and down the coast, and in ponds and tanks inland.
+Although the majority of operations are inland.
 Although the majority of operations are within coastal waters, there are three active land-based facilities growing shellfish and/or seaweed for commercial sale and consumption, with a fourth longstanding operation in Cayucos near Morro Bay recently closed.
 Currently, a total of 4,960 acres of California public tidelands are utilized for marine aquaculture.7